SymfonyCasts/symfony7/sfcasts/form-theme.md

 ## An `EntityType` Form Type

-Now, let's shift gears and delve into form types.
-Here's a special treat I want to show you.
-Open `src/Form/StarshipPartType.php` and you'll see our ship field is utilizing the magical `EntityType`.
+There's something that's still bothering me...
+Open `src/Form/StarshipPartType.php`...

-In the previous chapter, we learned that this type requires a `class` option.
+The `starship` field is an `EntityType`.
+If you recall from the previous chapter, this field only requires the `class` option.
+This is the relationship that connects our `StarshipPart` to a `Starship`.
+It displays all the `Starship`'s in a select element.

-This needs to be set to the fully qualified class name of the entity you want to load choices from.
-In our case, since the `ship` property in the `StarshipPart` entity is an instance of `Starship`, we use `Starship::class` here.
-This will load all the `Starship`s we have and display them in a special select field.
+But look at this `choice_label` set to `id`.
+This sets the property of `Starship` that will be displayed in the dropdown.
+MakerBundle sets this to `id` by default.

 However, at the moment, they're just showing up as cold, soulless database IDs.
 Not very user-friendly, right?